carpentries/instructor-training/episodes/01-welcome.md

 Hello everyone, and welcome to the the Carpentries instructor training.
 We're very pleased to have you with us.

-> ## Information for Today's Trainers
+> ## Today's Trainers
 >
-> To begin class, each Trainer should give a brief introduction.
+> To begin class, each Trainer should give a brief introduction of themselves.
 {: .discussion}

 Now we would like to get to know all of you.